UCLA-SSC/spa-drupal/public/sites/all/modules/constant_contact/README.txt

 ABOUT & SERVICES
 ---------------------------------------------------

-The version 6 drupal module is developed by James Benson (justphp.co.uk) with support from the co-maintainer David Konsumer.
+The version 6 drupal module is developed by James Benson (justphp.co.uk).

 If you like the module please consider donating: http://integrationservic.es/donate.php